Behind the

 Retail forex brokers typically operate using two primary models: A-Book and B-Book.
 In a B-Book environment, the broker acts as a "Market Maker."
 This means they do not pass your orders to an external liquidity provider.
 Instead, they keep the trade within their own internal ledger.

 Profitable traders, however, pose a significant risk to a B-Book broker.
 To mitigate this, most established firms use a Hybrid Model.
-Their risk management software automatically flags accounts that show consistent profitability or high-volume scalping.
-These "toxic" accounts are then moved to an A-Book execution, where trades are hedged with external banks to protect the broker's balance sheet.
+Accounts that show consistent profitability are automatically moved to an A-Book execution, where trades are hedged with external banks.

 The Mechanics of Conflict